 Every Roadshow visitor will receive a free prize draw ticket on arrival, the winning tickets will be announced at 1 pm on the day.
 We’ve got a great range of prizes from Sonos speakers and Echo Dots, to vouchers and experiences.
 We’ll also be handing out Hikvision branded rucksacks to all attendees!

 From analogue to complete IP – an end user’s journey

 Axis will take us through the journey they undertook with a major end user that started over 6 years ago.
 The end user had an analogue system that was coming to the end of its life and needed a solution that was both future-proof and scalable.
 The journey started with the VMS platform and cameras, it has since grown to include Thermal, Perimeter Protection Analytics, Audio and Access control.
 This continues to grow, providing a true connected solution for the user.
 Many stakeholders were involved in the process and Axis will share the lessons learned and the importance of building a solid foundation for future growth.

 The business case for integrated security system versus individual products

-People often use the words, integration and interoperability, without fully understanding the meaning.
+People often use the words integration and interoperability without fully understanding the meanings.
 Integration refers to connecting applications so that data from one system can be accessed by the other one (often using software); it is not a direct path from point A to point B. Interoperability is a data exchange between systems without software.